NHL Opening Night 2021 -- Best moments from Tampa Bay Lightning's banner raising, the Seattle Kraken's first game and more - NewsBreak

 NHL Opening Night 2021 -- Best moments from Tampa Bay Lightning's banner raising, the Seattle Kraken's first game and more

-The NHL regular season kicks off Tuesday night featuring some exciting games from some of the the league's best -- and newest -- franchises.
-The Tampa Bay Lightning will raise their second banner in as many years while the Pittsburgh Penguins try to spoil their special night.
-Later on, two of the league's newest teams -- the Vegas Golden Knights and the Seattle Kraken -- will take the ice and start their respective seasons.www.espn.com
+The NHL regular season kicked off Tuesday night with some exciting games from some of the the league's best -- and newest -- franchises.
+The Tampa Bay Lightning raised their second banner in as many years, but the Pittsburgh Penguins spoiled their special night.
+Later on, two of the league's newest teams -- the Vegas Golden Knights and the Seattle Kraken -- took the ice and started their respective seasons.www.espn.com

 Comments / 0